Bob Weil – Founder, Inventor, and President of Visual Sound

 So what possesses someone to start a guitar products company in the first place?
 Well, it all goes back to November of 1988.
 “I needed a volume pedal, so I went out and bought an Ernie Ball mono volume pedal.
 After a short time I became frustrated with it.
 The volume taper was too abrupt, and more importantly, it didn’t have a visual reference so I could see where I was at.”
 After shopping for what he certainly thought existed at the time, to Bob’s amazement there was no such thing.
 So what did he do?
 Well, like any good inventor, he did the next best thing…created one.

 Over time Bob taught himself electronics, mechanical engineering, and patent law.
 And from what started as a wood block prototype, Bob’s original vision began to take shape.
 “I made a couple of prototypes and showed them around and eventually certain musician friends of mine wanted one of their own.
-So, I patented the whole “Visual” concept for pedals (another learning curve) and in November 1994, I jumped into business with one product… the Visual Volume™.”
+So, I patented the whole “Visual” concept for pedals (another learning curve) and at the January 1995 NAMM show, I jumped into business with one product… the Visual Volume™.”

 Like any startup company, Visual Sound had its share of ups and downs trying to find that one thing that makes it all work… “If there was a mistake to be made, I probably made it.
 Unfortunately, volume pedals simply don’t sell as fast as effects pedals do.
 So I tried a few different test-market productions of other pedals such as: Visual Metal, Visual Blues, and the Visual Wah/Volume.
 All had less-than-impressive results.”
 But it wouldn’t be long before Bob created the pedal of his dreams… the classic Jekyll & Hyde™.
 This would be the pedal that would take things to the next level… you might say it put the “pedal to the metal”.
 “It wasn’t ‘Visual”, Bob said, “but it was exactly what I had been wanting as a guitar player for years.”